ldemyanenko/todo_app/README.md

 [Initial requirements](requirements/Flutter%20Case%20Study.pdf)

 Additional Requirements:
 It's a personal todo application.
-There should be local storage for data.
+There should be a local storage for data.

 ## Implementation